ohookins/sinagios/README.markdown

 Preferred
 ---------
-I only have methods implemented for build RPM packages.
+I only have methods implemented for building RPM packages.
 Sorry - don't hate me.

+ * Install fpm (for now only from my fork referenced above)
  * Build the sinagios package using 'rake package'
  * Build the dependent gems using 'rake package_gems'
  * Install the sinagios package and mandatory gem packages.